 During the early days, you need to concentrate on helping your audience to get familiarized.

 If you distract them straight away with affiliate links, they’ll run away and you’ll struggle with bringing in more visitors.

 7. Not Willing to Reinvest

 Recall the rat-catching adventure you ever participated in.
 You don’t chase the rat because you can’t outrun this tiny creature.
-Same applies to making money from affiliate marketing.
+The same applies to make money from affiliate marketing.

 Just as you prepare a strategy to catch a mouse, you need to prepare a strategy to promote the products you want to sell.
 You need to attract money, just like you need to attract a mouse to step on the trap.